DevByDevlin/python-learning-roadmap/README.md

-# python-learning-roadmap

-A structured Python learning journey from beginner to expert, focused on AI/ML &amp; automation.

 # 🐍 Python Learning Roadmap

 Welcome to my structured Python learning journey — from foundations to expert level with a focus on AI/ML and automation!